rmattila/rmattila.github.io/_posts/2021-01-15-isochrones.md

  A quick Google search shows that there are several services available that can plot isochrones, but, as far as I can tell, most of these are based on transportation by bicycle or car (e.g., [RouteWare](https://www.routeware.dk/) and [Iso4App](http://www.iso4app.net/)).
-The ones that includes travel by train or public transport are either specific to larger cities in Europe (e.g., [Tom Carden](http://www.tom-carden.co.uk/p5/tube_map_travel_times/applet/) and [Mapumental](https://www.mysociety.org/2007/03/05/more-travel-time-maps-and-their-uses/)
+The ones that include travel by train or public transport are either specific to larger cities in Europe (e.g., [Tom Carden](http://www.tom-carden.co.uk/p5/tube_map_travel_times/applet/) and [Mapumental](https://www.mysociety.org/2007/03/05/more-travel-time-maps-and-their-uses/)